Chernivtsi: Chernivtsi under Romanian rule

-From 11 November to 19 December, Romanian army takes over Chernivtsi (Cernăuți) and formalizes Bukovina's annexation.
+From 11 November to 19 December 1918, the Romanian army takes over Chernivtsi (Cernăuți) and formalizes Bukovina's annexation.
 As the aftermath of World War I, Bukovina together with Chernivtsi was recognised and became a part of the Kingdom of Romania, which gained worldwide diplomatic recognition by the end of 1920 as an aftermath of unsuccessful Ukrainian War of Independence, as West Ukrainian People's Republic was crushed down together with Ukrainian People's Republic by its neighbors.
 During those two years, even most city residents did not know of which country they were citizens, with most assuming Czernowitz still belonged to Austria-Hungary.
 German remained the lingua franca of the city and its suburbs for another decade.
 In 1930, the city reached a population of 112,400.
-While Romanians formed the majority of Bukovina's diverse population in 1930, the ethnic composition of Chernivtsi County had a Ukrainian majority.
-Ukrainians made up 44.5% of the population, followed by Romanians at 25.5%, Jews at 16.7%, Germans at 6.4%, and Poles at 4.9%.
+While Romanians formed the majority of Bukovina's diverse population in 1930, the ethnic composition of Chernivtsi City had a Jewish majority (hence the nickname "Jerusalem on the Pruth").
+Jews made up 44.5% of the population, followed by Romanians at 25.5%, Ukrainians at 16.7%, Germans at 6.4%, and Poles at 4.9%.
 The remaining population consisted of Russians, Romani, Hungarians, and other smaller ethnic groups.